jhvanderschee/jekyllcodex/_without-plugin/breadcrumbs.md

 ### Installation

 Step 1.
-Download the file [breadcrumbs.html]()
+Download the file [breadcrumbs.html](https://raw.githubusercontent.com/jhvanderschee/jekyllcodex/gh-pages/_includes/breadcrumbs.html)
-Step 2.
-Save the file in the ‘_includes’ directory of your project Step 3.
+<br />Step 2.
+Save the file in the ‘_includes’ directory of your project
+<br />Step 3.
 Add the following line to your layout on the place where you want the breadcrumbs to appear:

 ```
 {% raw %}{% include breadcrumbs.html %}{% endraw %}